tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

-On receiving a delegated credential and a certificate chain, the peer validates the certificate chain and matches the end-entity certificate to the server's expected identity in the usual way.
+On receiving a delegated credential and a certificate chain, the peer validates the certificate chain and matches the end-entity certificate to the peer's expected identity in the usual way.
 It also takes the following steps:

 1. Verify that the current time is within the validity interval of the credential and that the credential's time to live is no more than 7 days.
 This is done